The Facts on DC Marijuana Laws

 Get additional information on changes to the District's marijuana laws

 (This press release includes links to helpful fact sheets.)

 What’s no longer a criminal violation?

-- Possess one ounce or less of marijuana;
+- Possess two ounces or less of marijuana;

-- Transfer one ounce or less of marijuana to another person, so long as there is no payment made or any other type of exchange of goods or services; or
+- Transfer one ounce or less of marijuana to another person who is at least 21 years old, so long as there is no payment made or any other type of exchange of goods or services;

-- Possess marijuana-related drug paraphernalia – such as bongs, cigarette rolling papers, and cigar wrappers – that are associated with one ounce or less of marijuana.
+- Possess marijuana-related drug paraphernalia – such as bongs, cigarette rolling papers, and cigar wrappers – that is associated with one ounce or less of marijuana; or

 What is still a criminal violation?

 A person can still be arrested for: